sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --browsertime.firefox.collectMozLog, --firefox.collectMozLog                  Collect the MOZ HTTP log  [boolean]

 Chrome
   --browsertime.chrome.args, --chrome.args                                  Extra command line arguments to pass to the Chrome process.
 Always leave out the starting -- (--no-sandbox will be no-sandbox).
 To add multiple arguments to Chrome, repeat --browsertime.chrome.args once per argument.
+See https://peter.sh/experiments/chromium-command-line-switches/
   --browsertime.chrome.timeline, --chrome.timeline                          Collect the timeline data.
 Drag and drop the JSON in your Chrome detvools timeline panel or check out the CPU metrics.  [boolean]
   --browsertime.chrome.android.package, --chrome.android.package            Run Chrome on your Android device.
 Set to com.android.chrome for default Chrome version.
 You need to run adb start-server before you start.
   --browsertime.chrome.android.deviceSerial, --chrome.android.deviceSerial  Choose which device to use.
 If you do not set it, the first found device will be used.